filipsnastins/tomodachi-testcontainers/docs/guides/forward-testcontainer-logs-to-pytest.md

-## Forward Testcontainer logs to pytest
+## Forward Testcontainer Logs to pytest

 Logs from a testcontainer are forwarded to Python's standard logger as `INFO` logs when `tomodachi_testcontainers.DockerContainer` context manager exits.